syncfusion-content/wpf-docs/wpf/TabControl/TabItem-Header.md

 ## Change background of new button

 If you want to change the background of the new button, use the [NewButtonBackground](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~NewButtonBackground.html) property.
-The defalut value of `NewButtonBackground` property is `null`.
+The default value of `NewButtonBackground` property is `null`.

 {% tabs %}
 {% highlight XAML %}